New Pope Leo makes first public appearance to jubilant scenes in Rome

 He had been vocal on politics, speaking out against war and climate change, and urged more focus on the poor and downtrodden of the world.

-His death on Easter Monday prompted warm tributes from leaders across the globe and his funeral last month drew hundreds of thousands of mourners, including Mr Trump and UK Prime Minister Sir Keir Starmer.
+His death on Easter Monday prompted warm tributes from leaders across the globe and his funeral last month drew hundreds of thousands of mourners, including Mr Trump and Sir Keir.